 Do you love the flavors of Mexican restaurant style salsa?
 Make my homemade salsa recipe using fresh ingredients and spices found in your pantry blended in a food processor in just 10 minutes time!
+This salsa dip for nachos is the perfect edition to any fiesta.

 We love chips and salsa in my house.
 For years now, we have grown our own herbs and vegetables.
 The best way to use up all the fresh produce and cilantro is to make homemade salsa.
 I must admit I’ve tried making a wide variety of fresh garden salsa recipes in past years, and none have ever came out as good as this recipe.
 This is my go-to recipe when I’m craving restaurant style salsa.